Course 301 - History of Urban Missions

 - Brief biographical sketches of local ministry leaders, significant staff members, and any others who contributed to the development of the ministry.

-- AGRM programs that are used to benefit the local ministry.
+- AGRM programs that are used to benefit the local ministry (if applicable)

 - Contact us for more information.